-Advance reservations are required at at all campgrounds in Great Smoky Mountains National Park year-round.There are no longer any first come, first served sites.
+Advance reservations are required year-round at all campgrounds in Great Smoky Mountains National Park.
+First come, first served sites are no longer available.
 Group sites also require a reservation.
-Reservations can be made be calling 1-877-444-6777 or by visiting https://www.recreation.gov
+Reservations can be made via phone at 1-877-444-6777 or online with recreation.gov.

 Length of Stay

 Your stay is limited to 14 consecutive days at a time.
 Longer stays require that you move to a different campground.

 You may have up to six people per campsite.